moetanahy/pl-dazu-xrpl/README.md

 * PL_EG_User - this is a user in Egypt who wants to send EGP abroad or receive EGP in Egypt
 * PL_EG_LP - This is a liquidity pool in the US.

+We can split the users into:
+* Stakers
+* Transactors

 ## Liqudiity Pools

 I need a liquidity pool which holds all the tokens